To Whom It May Concern,

-PFT may be the smartest writer on internet right now.
-I would to talk conspiracies with this guy.
+PFT maybe the smartst writer on internet right now.
+I would LOVE to talk conspiracies with this guy.

-Don't think I forgot about John Henry!
-Although I hope he forgot the time I ran into him at Dockside in 2017.
+Don't think I forgot about you, John Henry!
+Although I hope he does forgot the time I ran into him at Dockside in 2017.

 Backstory: I'm a HUGE unbuttoned shirt guy.
 The drunker I get, the less buttons I have.
-There have been many an completely unbuttoned night in the drinking days of ole dozo.
+There have been many an completely unbuttoned night in the BIG drinking days of ole dozo.
 Well because I think nothing is off limits in comedy I didn't think this was a big deal... but it was perceived as racist or at the very least racial when I complemented a black gentlemen Feits was with for having his shirt significantly unbuttoned too.
 If anything I was trying to soup him up.
-I mean it's fucking true that a lot of black dudes love to rock the all the way buttoned shirt.
-I was just pumped to see a brother rocking the chest flow.
+I mean, it's fucking true that a lot of black dudes love to rock the all the way buttoned shirt.
+You rarely see exposed chest flow in the African-American community.
 IMO all the way buttoned is a dumb look regardless of race, creed or gender.

-but perfectly on brand with Dozo things got very awkward.
+This encounter was perfectly on brand with Dozo as things got vawkward.
 That same night I drunkenly talked shop with Benny Freeman aka Young Pageviews and he had to have been one of the nicest, most down to earth guys I've ever met.
 Talked to him about DOL and everything, we face timed Tex (I'll get to my history with him soon).
 Beatiful evening...oh yeah here's the Feits tweets.

 I'm on twitter too.
 I know sometimes the like/favorite button can be out of pity.
 We've all done it.
 I'm an emotional guy, but I can handle it.
 Although I would fully embrace my role as the Dick Vermeil of Barstool.